 It’s also excellent for eye infections like conjunctivitis or, if you aren’t a caffeine fiend, green tea contains antioxidants which are great for the eyes too.

 I often find a rather mushy avocado lurking in my fridge.
 Rather than throwing it away mash up half with a bit of honey to make a nourishing face mask.
 Leave on for 10 to 15 mins to soothe dry skin.
-Or try an avocado and yoghurt mix (plain not strawberry!) which is moisturising and restores the skin’s ph balance.
+Or try an avocado and yoghurt mix (plain not strawberry!) which is the best creams for your skin and it is moisturising and restores the skin’s ph balance.

 Not the best look but once on holiday in Turkey I got a tad sunburnt so my mum sent me off to the supermarket for some plain (live if poss) yogurt.
 It’s cooling, soothing and draws the redness out.
 Top tip is lie on a towel first!